About This Page

 An initial diagnosis of depression can be scary but fortunately, with the support of family members and friends, there are several steps that you can take to treat depression and improve your overall quality of life.
 Interestingly, some of the treatments used for depression have also proved to be helpful for individuals with substance abuse problems.
 This means that if you suffer from both depression and addiction, commonly known as a dual diagnosis, depression rehab can help treat the two conditions simultaneously.

-The most straightforward treatment option is to take antidepressants, and this is often sufficient to lift your mood enough that you require no further treatment.
+The most straightforward treatment option for depression is to take antidepressants, and this is often sufficient to lift your mood enough that you require no further treatment.
 Exercise therapy is another popular treatment for depression and studies have shown that moderate exercise can be extremely effective.
+The NHS states that ‘regular exercise can boost your mood if you have depression, and it’s especially useful for people with mild to moderate depression’.

 GET IN TOUCH